 Police raided several properties in an anti-gang sweep in Ontario on Toronto's Dixon Road.
-The pre-dawn raids resulted in the arrest of several individuals who are now facing charges related to trafficking in illegal narcotics and other charges.
+The pre-dawn raids resulted in the arrest of several individuals who are now facing charges related to trafficking in illegal narcotics

 In total, 43 people were arrested in one day.
 Of these 43, 19 were arrested in Toronto and nine were arrested in Windsor.
 The arrests were made under the anti-gang sweep called Project Traveller.
 In Toronto, most of the arrests occurred on Dixon Road, in the area between Kipling Avenue and Islington Avenue.
 Police claim that a violent gang called the Dixon Bloods or Dixon Goonies was behind the drug trade and that members of the gang were responsible for trafficking in drugs and guns.